soramitsukhmer/frontend-handbook/docs/guide/kb/app-release-guide.md

 :::

 ::: details Pre-release version
-A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
+- A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
 Identifiers MUST comprise only ASCII alphanumerics and hyphens [0-9A-Za-z-].

-Identifiers MUST NOT be empty.
+- Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
 Examples: `1.0.0-alpha`, `1.0.0-alpha.1`, `1.0.0-0.3.7`, `1.0.0-x.7.z.92`, `1.0.0-x-y-z.–`
 :::

 Additional labels for pre-release and build metadata are available as extensions to the `MAJOR.MINOR.PATCH` format.

-Read more about the [Semantic Versioning Specification](https://semver.org/#semantic-versioning-specification-semver).

 You can run the following command to create `tag` using `npm` or `yarn`, this usually the recommended way for JavaScript project.